 1862 -- At the request of King Kamehameha IV and Queen Emma for the establishment of an English church in Hawai‘i, the Church of England sent Bishop Thomas Nettleship Staley, Rev. George Mason and Rev. Edmund Ibbotson to Hawai‘i in 1862.
-Before long these Anglican missionaries founded what would become ‘Iolani School.
+Before long these Anglican missionaries, with the patronage of the King and Queen, founded what would become ‘Iolani School.

-1863-1871 -- Over the first few years boarding and day schools for boys were started.
-In 1863, a school was started in Lahaina.
-The Lahaina schools were sometimes referred as Luaehu and Lahainalalo.
-Most likely in 1863, but at least during 1864, St. Alban's College in Pauoa, O‘ahu was established.
-Rev. Mason appears to have been in charge of several schools.
-His Lahaina school merged with St. Alban's on O‘ahu sometime between 1868 and 1871.
+1863-1871 -- Over the first few years, boarding and day schools for boys were started.
+In 1863, St. Alban's College in Pauoa, O‘ahu was established.
+In late 1863 or in 1864, a school was started in Lahaina, Maui following the establishment of a mission on the island.
+The Lahaina schools were sometimes referred to as Luaehu and Lahainalalo.
+The Lahaina school merged with St. Alban's on O‘ahu in 1868.
 By 1871, the name ‘Iolani was applied to the school.
-St. Alban's separated and it continued independently, until about 1887.
+St. Alban's separated and continued independently, until about 1887.

 Bishop Alfred Willis arrived and soon moved the school to his Bates Street property in Nu‘uanu.
 The name of the school was ‘Iolani College but was often referred to as the Bishop's College School.